 The Kingborough Environmental Fund has been receiving financial offsets for the removal of vegetation since 2004.
 Its aim is to balance the loss of biodiversity from development and tree removals over recent years.
-Developers and landowners in Kingborough who have removed native vegetation will have likely contributed to the fund as a financial offset, and there is now over $800,000 to invest in projects.
+Developers and landowners in Kingborough who have removed native vegetation will have likely contributed to the fund as a financial offset, which has received over $1 million dollars to date.

-The projects will include a suite of targeted private land reserves.
+The projects include a suite of targeted private land reserves thanks to a partnership with the Tasmanian Land Conservancy.
 Private land reserves are becoming more important in the conservation of native flora and fauna.
-Council will be seeking landowners who have areas of good quality native vegetation on their properties, and who would like to see it protected for future generations.
+Council is interested in hearing from landowners who have areas of good quality native vegetation on their properties, and who would like to see it protected for future generations.

 Significant patches of vegetation that contain threatened vegetation communities or habitat for threatened species such as the Swift Parrot and Forty-spotted Pardalote are of particular interest to the Council.